Vernol Gene Clemons Obituary

-Vernol was born on June 9, 1950 in Jackson County, KY to the late Fonzer Cleo and Thelma Powell Clemons.
-He was retired from RJ Reynolds Tobacco Company with 35 years of service and served his country proudly in the United States Army.
-He was a family man and cherished his grandchildren.
+Vernol Gene Clemons was born June 9, 1950 in Jackson County and departed this life Tuesday, May 26, 2020 in Winston-Salem, N.C., being 70 years of age.
+He was the son of the late Fonzer Cleo & Thelma (Powell) Clemons.

-In addition to his parents, he was preceded in death by his sister, Judy C. Ross.

-He is survived by his loving wife of 42 years, Valorie Abrams Clemons;3 children, Fonzer Curtis Clemons (Michelle), Veronica C. Moore (Brian), and Melissa Kay Clemons; 8 grandchildren, Hayden Henderson, Isabelle and Isaac Clemons, Maxton and Addilynn Green, Avery, Ellie and Charlotte Moore; a sister, Naomi K. Jordon (Tim); and 3 brothers, Chesley Clemons (Jo Ann), Donnie Clemons (Joyce) and Jack Clemons (Louise).
+He is survived by his wife, Valerie (Abrams) Clemons of Walnut Cove, N.C.; three children, Fonzer Curtis Clemons (Michelle), Veronica Moore (Brian) and Melissa K. Clemons; sister, Naomi K. Jordan (Tim) and three brothers, Chesley Clemons (JoAnn), Donnie Clemons (Joyce) and Jack Clemons (Louise).
+He was blessed with eight grandchildren, Hayden Henderson, Isabella Clemons, Isaac Clemons, Maxton Green, Avery Moore, Ellie Moore and Charlotte Moore.

-Burroughs Funeral Home, Walnut Cove and Lakes Funeral Home, McKee, KY is honored to be serving the Clemons family.
+In addition to his parents, Gene was also preceded in death by his sister, Judy C. Ross.

 Funeral service 2:00 PM Friday, June 5, 2020 at the Kerby Knob Baptist Church.
-Burial followed in the Kerby Knob Cemetery.
+Burial to follow in the Kerby Knob Cemetery.
 Pallbearers: Jack, Donnie, Fonzer and C.C.
 Clemons, Brian Moore and Tim Jordan.
-Lakes Funeral Home was in charge of arrangements. www.lakesfuneralhomemckee.com
+Lakes Funeral Home was in charge of arrangements.www.lakesfuneralhomemckee.com

 Commented